Marcus Ball: Jacksonville Jaguars

 On October 12, 2016, Ball was signed to the Jacksonville Jaguars' practice squad.
 On October 24, Ball was waived by the Jaguars.

 San Francisco 49ers

 On November 22, 2016, Ball was signed to the San Francisco 49ers' practice squad.
 He was promoted to the active roster on November 29, 2016.
 On May 2, 2017, Ball was waived by the 49ers.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

 On May 25, 2017, it was announced that Ball had signed with the Toronto Argonauts (CFL) at the start of the CFL training camp season.
-Ball was named a CFL East All-Star for his efforts during the 2017 cFL season, contributing with 57 defensive tackles, seven special teams tackles, two interceptions and one forced fumble.
+Ball was named a CFL East All-Star for his efforts during the 2017 CFL season, contributing with 57 defensive tackles, seven special teams tackles, two interceptions and one forced fumble.
 The following season, Ball played in 10 games for the Argos and amassed 44 defensive tackles.
 He missed the remainder of the season with a hamstring injury.
-At age 32 He was not resigned following the 2018 CFL season and became a free agent in February 2019.
+He was not re-signed following the 2018 CFL season and became a free agent in February 2019.